 While yields are dependent on several factors, local climatic conditions are important.
-For example, yields are highest in cool growing areas such as Quirindi (NSW) and Warwick (south eastern Qld), with average yields of 6 t/ha.
-Yield potential declines in hotter, drier southwest areas of Qld such as Roma, where target yields of 3.3 t/ha are more likely (Wylie 2008).
+For example, yields are highest in cool growing areas such as Quirindi (NSW) and Warwick (South-eastern Qld), with average yields of 6 t/ha.
+Yield potential declines in hotter, drier south-west areas of Qld such as Roma, where target yields of 3.3 t/ha are more likely (Wylie, 2008).

-Figure 3.
-Grain sorghum production areas in northern NSW and Qld (Reproduced with permission from QAAFI 2015).
-Regional boundaries represent shires.
+Figure 3 Grain sorghum production areas in Northern NSW and Qld (Reproduced with permission from QAAFI, 2022).
+The long term median projected yield (t/ha) for each shire, represented by regional boundaries, has been derived from 1901 - 2020 data.

-A proportion of the Australian grain sorghum crop is sold on international markets annually, although the amount varies from season to season (Table 4).
-Since 2013, China has been buying over 95% of the Australian sorghum grain sold annually in the export market (UN Comtrade 2016).
+A proportion of the Australian grain sorghum crop is sold on international markets, although the amount varies from season to season (Table 4).
+Since 2016, China has been buying over 80% of the Australian sorghum grain sold annually in the export market, with a small reduction to 74% in 2020 (UN Comtrade, accessed October 2024).
 Sorghum is used in China for the production of baijiu, a traditional Chinese toasting drink.
-Australian sorghum is sought in China for its bright colour and other desirable characteristics that provide similar performance to the Chinese grain in the distilling process (Norwood 2015).
+Australian sorghum is sought in China for its bright colour and research is underway for other desirable characteristics that would provide similar performance to the Chinese grain in the distilling process (Grain Central, 2017; Baxter, 2019; GRDC, 2020).

-Table 4.
-Australian sorghum export volume and value for the period 2011 to 2015 (UN Comtrade 2016).
+Table 4 Australian grain sorghum export volume and value for the period 2016 to 2024 (UN Comtrade, accessed October 2024).